WebexCommunity/webex-node-bot-framework/docs/contributing.md

 The test suite includes direct message tests.
 These will run ONLY if an existing one-one space exists between the test bot and test user.
 To run these tests, manually create this 1-1 space.

 It is also possible to run the tests by instantiating the framework with an authorized user token (as an integration would do).
-At this time the framework is not optimized for use as an integration, however the tests are provided as a convenience.
+At this time the framework does not proivide any integration specific functionality (such as authorization or token management), but the framework CAN be used with these types of tokens.
 These tests are similar but the user does not at-mention the bot.

 To run the user tests set the following environment variables:
 | Variable| Value | Purpose                    |